erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

 First, Rye was released in pursuit of a "cargo for Python".
 Cargo is Rust's package manager.
 It seems to have inspired Python developers to keep trying to improve on what we have with pip.

-While this was happening, in secret the creator of ruff was also working on yet another hybrid Rust + Python package manager named uv.
-There's seemingly no end to this man's projects! ruff quickly supplanted the incumbent Python linters to become a favorite among Python developers.
+While this was happening, in secret Astral Software and Charlie Marsh were also working on yet another hybrid Rust + Python package manager named uv.
+There's seemingly no end to this man and the Astral team's projects! ruff quickly supplanted the incumbent Python linters to become a favorite among Python developers.
-Could lightning strike twice for the creator of ruff?
-Seems he won't be a one-hit wonder when it comes to developing hit Python packages.
+Could lightning strike twice for the creators of ruff?
+Seems they won't be a one-hit wonder when it comes to developing hit Python packages.

 Improving Python packaging is an audacious and challenging task.
 Part of the problem